Climb Gerlach with Your Professional Mountain Guide

 Winter climbs follow the Batizovská Valley, providing a real high-mountain challenge in snowy conditions.

-All routes are guided by UIAGM-certified mountain guides for maximum safety.
+All routes are guided by UIAGM / IFMGA-certified mountain guides for maximum safety.

 Who Is the Gerlach Ascent For?